These requirements only concern pets who accompany their owner and who are not intended to be sold or transferred to another owner.

 There are two different types of pet passports depending on if the pet passport has been issued in an EU-country or in a country outside the EU, from which movements of dogs, cats and ferrets into the EU are allowed with a so called third country pet passport.

-- Pets arriving from Andorra, Faroe Islands, Gibraltar, Greenland, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland and the Vatican require a third country pet passport.
-The model for the pet passport can be found in the implementing regulation 577/2013 part 3 of annex III.
+- Pets arriving from Norway and Switzerland require a third country pet passport.
+The model for the pet passport can be found in the implementing regulation 577/2013 part 3 of annex III (pdf).
 The pet passports of other third countries are not acceptable identification documents.

 Animals travelling without their owner and the five day rule